HEDIS® Tip Sheet

 • If the member has more than one qualifying ED visit within a 31-day period, include only the first eligible visit.

-• Follow-up visits must have a primary diagnosis (first diagnosis on the follow-up visit claim) of a mental health diagnosis code or principal diagnosis of intentional self-harm.
+• Follow-up visits must have any diagnosis of a mental health disorder

 • Follow-up visits that occur on the same day as the ED visit can count toward compliance.